 Several different species of bats are regular during late summer and early fall.
 The best time to see these volant mammals is in the early morning as they come in off of Lake Michigan after a night of migration.
 Unfortunately for the bats, the local Peregrine Falcons prefer to hunt them over birds.

-Terrestrial mammals that have been observed at Montrose include White-tailed Deer, Raccoon, Red Fox, Coyote, Muskrat, Beaver, Eastern Chipmunk, and Opossum.
+Terrestrial mammals observed at Montrose include White-tailed Deer, Raccoon, Red Fox, Coyote, North American Beaver, and Virginia Opossum.